selabs-ur1/doodle/Readme_AB_Testing.md

 <img src="front/src/assets/new-experiment2.PNG" width="50%" height="50%">
 <img src="front/src/assets/new-experiment3.PNG" width="50%" height="50%">

-Click on Start for running the test and wait to recolt your statistics
+Click on Start for running the test and wait to harvest your statistics

 ### Step 5 : The results
 If you want to look what you can have, check this [video](https://youtu.be/OY8DvD7eIiE?t=78)